 She also has her Performance Enhancement Specialist Certification and Cardiorespiratory Training for Sports Performance.
 Upon graduation she accepted an intern position at The University of Mount Union in Alliance, OH where she worked with the women?s soccer OAC championship team, the indoor track team, and the women?s lacrosse team.

-Keegan Flynn, AT, ATC
+William Good, AT, ATC